10 Common Leadership Styles (Plus How To Find Your Own)

 You may be a democratic/participative leader if you:

 Provide all information to the team when making decisions

 Promote a work environment where everyone shares their ideas

 Benefits: Under this leadership style employees can feel empowered, valued and unified.
 It has the power to boost retention and morale.
 It also requires less managerial oversight, as employees are typically part of decision-making processes and know what they need to do.

-Challenges: This leadership style has the potential to be inefficient and costly as it takes a long time to organize big group discussions, obtain ideas and feedback, discuss possible outcomes and communicate a decision.
+Challenges: This leadership style has the potential to be inefficient and costly as it takes a long time to organize big group discussions, obtain ideas and feedback, discuss possible outcomes and communicate decisions.
 It also can add social pressure to members of the team who don’t like sharing ideas in group settings.

 Example: As a store manager, Jack has hired many brilliant and focused team members he trusts.
 When deciding on storefronts and floor design, Jack acts only as the final moderator for his team to move forward with their ideas.
 He is there to answer questions and present possible improvements for his team to consider.

-Read more: What is Participative Leadership?
+Read more: What Is Participative Leadership?

 7. Pacesetter leadership style